watson28/recursive-computation/README.md

 ...
 ```

-For computing the fibonacci of a negative number, it uses the identity:
+For computing the Fibonacci of a negative number, it uses the identity:
 ```
 F(-n) = (-1)^n * F(n)
 ```

-which allow to it compute from the result of its positive version.
-This allow us to reduce the data in cache since it just compute/cache fibonacci of positive numbers.
+which allows to compute it from the result of its positive version.
+This allow to reduce the data in cache since it just computes/caches Fibonacci of positive numbers.

 ### Ackermann function

-It solve it using the the following definition
+It solves it using the following definition

 ```
 Ackermann(m, n) = | n + 1, when m = 0